 Every couple fights.
 It’s a given in relationships.
 We’re individuals with feelings and home is where we get real.
 You’ve been there!
 You had a bad day… or you’re tired… and the next thing you know, unkind words are coming out of your mouth.
 (She says, speaking from experience).

-Especially when there are things like money, family, health, and parenting, which are challenging by their very nature.
+Especially challenging are issues like money, family, health, and parenting.
 And who among us is always at our best when things are challenging?

 The point is, there will be fights even in the best relationships.
 But there’s a huge difference between the couples who fight just to fight and those who fight to make things better.

 Here’s what the couples who fight for the betterment of their relationships do differently.
-These are healthy communication and relationship habits we can all learn from.
+These communication and healthy relationship habits are what make them successful.

 1. They hear the other person out